M66B/FairEmail/FAQ.md

 FairEmail will send the [Autocrypt](https://autocrypt.org/) headers for use by other email clients.

-Inline encrypted PGP in received messages is supported, but inline PGP in outgoing messages is not supported, see [here](https://josefsson.org/inline-openpgp-considered-harmful.html) about why not.
+Inline encrypted PGP in received messages is supported, but inline PGP signatures and inline PGP in outgoing messages is not supported, see [here](https://josefsson.org/inline-openpgp-considered-harmful.html) about why not.

 Signed-only or encrypted-only messages are not a good idea, please see here about why not: